 Speaking of those pesky dust mites, these nasty little creatures thrive in high humidity and make themselves at home in bedding, lounges, carpets and rugs, blinds and curtains, soft toys and fabrics.

 Dust mites are the most common allergen in Australia.
 Symptoms can be things such as itchy and red eyes, upper respiratory problems, sinus, allergic rhinitis.
-If you notice your little one is sneezing and blocked up just at night, it’s likely dust mites.
+If you notice your little one is sneezing and blocked up just at night, it could possibly be dust mites.

 Eradicating them from your home completely is near-impossible, but there are a few things you can do to reduce their presence in your home: